Pooja-boot-git/Pewlett-Hackard-Analysis/README.md

-# Pewlett-Hackard-Analysis
+# PEWLETT-HACKARD-ANALYSIS

 ## PURPOSE OF THIS ANALYSIS
-The goal of this analysis is to provide seemless transition to Pewlett-Hackard employees when a rather large strength of employees will retire around the same time.
+The goal of this analysis is to provide seemless transition to Pewlett-Hackard employees for a scenario where a rather large strength of employees will retire around the same time.

 ## WHAT DEFINES RETIREMENT AGE?
 For this analysis, we have considered all employees whose birth dates fall betweeen '1952-01-01' AND '1955-12-31'.